47degrees/sbt-microsites/KAZARI_README.md

 * **micrositeKazariDependencies**: optional list of dependencies needed to compile the code to be evaluated by Kazari (set of groupId, artifactId, and versionId).
 * **micrositeKazariResolvers**: optional list of resolver urls needed for the provided dependencies to be fetched by Kazari.

+Kazari will try to match its color scheme to the Microsite's highlight color theme.
+If the default colors don't quite match or you want to change them, we provide a few class for you to customize:

+* **compiler-kazari-background**: background color of the button bar.
+* **compiler-kazari-border**: foreground color of the button borders.
+* **compiler-kazari-color**: foreground color of the button texts and icons.

 # Using Kazari without sbt-microsites

 Kazari comes integrated with `sbt-microsites` (and in fact is a part of the project), but you don't need to create your site with the plugin in order to use it.